veejayhq/veejayhq/content/features.md

 ### Additional
-* Support for FreeFrame plugins
 * Support for Frei0r plugins
+* Support for Livido plugins

 What is